analisegiobbi3/ecommerce_backend/README.md

   ## [Installation](#table-of-contents)
   To install the program, first clone the repo to your local environment.
 You can then install the depedencies with the following command:
   `npm install`

+  You must also seed your database.
+To initialize the database use the following:
+  `mysql -u root -p < db/schema.sql`
+  Note: you will need your .env file to include your password, database, and user.
+This is not provided with the repo After you have intiailzed your database, you can seed your data with the following command:
+  `npm run seed`

   Make sure that you are on node version 16 before starting your server.
 You can start your server with the following command:
   `npm start`